29 Feb A Book That Can Change the World

-Today is #WorldBookDay and the theme #ReadingIsPower is on-point.
+It’s less than a week to go for #WorldBookDay and the theme #ReadingIsPower is on-point.
 Their manifesto looks at how reading offers growth, choice, power and knowledge while championing diversity, and their graphics and videos are really slick!
-As part of the project they asked young people to talk confidently and passionately about a book that made them feel like they could change the world.
+As part of the project, they asked young people to talk confidently and passionately about a book that made them feel like they could change the world.

 My recommendation is Jerry Spinelli’s Stargirl which was released when I was only 10 years old.
 Stargirl Caraway dresses in strange and exciting clothes and acts differently to the other more mainstream kids.
 When reading the book I felt drawn to her kindness as she left money for random strangers to find in the street, but Stargirl gets treated pretty badly by her classmates.